 Comply with Building Codes

 For health and safety reasons, there’s a set number of residents that a property should have.
-It’s the responsibility of landlords to follow this guideline.
+It’s the responsibility of landlords to follow this guideline and act quickly during maintenance emergencies.
 They must also provide smoke and carbon monoxide detectors in the unit for greater safety.

 Another duty to tend to is inspecting home systems, such as plumbing and electrical to make sure damages are repaired and all is functional.
 What’s more, landlords must be responsible for addressing problems of mold, lead paint, and pest infestations.